The services we offer are Holy Eucharist at 9am on the 1st, 3rd and 5th Sunday of every month, and Healing at 8.45am on the 3rd Sunday of every month.

 The purpose of the Service of Healing is to bring spiritual upliftment to those in need and to give some relief, when possible, to those who are suffering from various physical or mental ills.

-If someone is sick, tell us (by e-mail and/or phone), and we will pray for them and send love and blessings at every Eucharist until they are well.
-You / they do not have to be a Liberal Catholic.
+If someone is sick, tell us (by e-mail and/or phone), and we will pray for them at every Eucharist until they are well.
+You or they do not have to be a Liberal Catholic.